g1eyd50n/rails-apollo-federation-microservices/README.md

 npm run start-services
 ```

 This command will run all of the microservices at once.
-They can be found at http://localhost:4001, http://localhost:4002, http://localhost:4003, and http://localhost:4004.
+They can be found at http://localhost:4001, http://localhost:4002,and http://localhost:4003.

 In another terminal window, run the gateway by running this command: